zhangyanyu0722/Carla_3D_Tracking/README.md

 ```

 ## LICENSE
-See [LICENSE](https://github.com/zhangyanyu0722/Car_Racing_DL/blob/master/LICENSE) for details.
+See [LICENSE](https://github.com/zhangyanyu0722/Carla_Tracking/blob/master/LICENSE) for details.
 Third-party datasets and tools are subject to their respective licenses.

-## Acknowledgements
-This work has benefitted enormously from conversations with Jimuyang Zhang, Yang Hu and Eshed Ohn-Bar.